Election of CA Council

 Role of the Council and its Members

-The new Council is to have overall responsibility for the affairs of the Association, with a focus on high-level policy, strategic initiatives, scrutiny and transparency.
-Implementation of that policy will be the responsibility of an Executive Board, which the Council will appoint.
-The working committees will report to the Executive Board.
+The Council has overall responsibility for the affairs of the Association, with a focus on high-level policy, strategic initiatives, scrutiny and transparency.
+Implementation of that policy is the responsibility of an Executive Board, which the Council appoints.
+The working committees report to the Executive Board.

-There will be 12 voting members of the new Council, compared with the 33 on the existing one.
-They will be elected by individual CA members in constituencies made up of one or more federations.
+There are 12 voting members of the new Council, compared with the 33 on its predecessor.
+They are elected by individual CA members in constituencies made up of one or more federations.
 They are to represent the players, clubs and federations in their constituency, balancing the interests of them and those of the CA as a whole as best they can.

 Standing for Election

 Membership of the Council thus offers a significant opportunity to shape the future of the CA, in the interests of its members as a whole.
 Members with an active interest in the future of the CA and who have the skills needed for this role were encouraged to stand for election.

 However, whilst the Council will set the high-level policy, it will be ineffective unless there is also a strong Executive Board to implement it.
 The list of skills also shows those wanted for appointment to that, or as a chairman or member of one of its working committees.

 The election process is managed by an Electoral Commission, consisting of Quiller Barrett (President), Peter Death (Hon.
 Treasurer) and Ian Vincent (Hon.
 Secretary), who are responsible to the CA as a whole, which elected them, rather than to Council.
 They intend to be as open and transparent as possible in their work and have started by publishing the election rules.